 counselors considerable time and it benefits our rescued dogs as it gives us the extra time

 to take care of all their needs while finding them the best homes to live out their years.

-Then we will have you meet the dogs.
+meet the dogs you are interested in.
 We have several play yards where we bring the dogs outside

 receiving an application ahead of time will allow us to notify the foster provider to bring the

-dog here for you to meet.
-If you just drop in, there's a good chance the dog you want to meet
+dog to the shelter for you to meet.
+If you just drop in, there's a good chance the dog you want

-might not be here, so it's best to have a conversation with one of our adoption counselors first.
+to meet might not be here, so it's best to let us know of your planned visit.